The Lord Refines Judah Through Devastation

 Persistent deception within God’s people invites the refining judgment of the Lord.

-7 Therefore Yahweh of Armies says, “Behold, I will melt them and test them; for how should I deal with the daughter of my people?
+7 Therefore this is what the LORD of Hosts says: “Behold, I will refine them and test them, for what else can I do because of the daughter of My people?

 Persistent deception within God’s people invites the refining judgment of the LORD.